 The studies were all conducted in the same way:

 - We created a survey that measured core sales management skills.
 The survey consisted of 35 questions that had previously been assessed as reliable and valid measures of these skills.
 (More detail on the validation of all the measures is available.)

-- The organisation provided us with each salesperson's target achievement from the previous 12 months.
+- The organization provided us with each salesperson's quota achievement from the previous 12 months.

-- We distributed a customer satisfaction survey to the organisations' customers to create a Customer Satisfaction Index (CSI).
+- We distributed a customer satisfaction survey to the organizations' customers to create a Customer Satisfaction Index (CSI).
 This CSI had been previously assessed as a reliable and valid measure of customer satisfaction.

 - Salespeople were also asked to complete an employee satisfaction survey to generate an Employee Satisfaction Index (ESI).
 This ESI had also been previously assessed as a reliable and valid measure of employee satisfaction.